The word “pandemic” is enough on its own to spike anxiety in most people. Let alone living through one.

 Baby Steps to Better Mental Fitness

-Just like everything, mental health takes work.
+But for many employees with stress-induced mental wear and tear, mental health takes work.
 Attempting to perfect everything at once will, without a doubt, lead to more frustration.
 Instead, pick one or two areas to practice until they become healthy habits.
 Then pick up another, and go from there.

 Each person has their own unique personality, strengths, weaknesses and circumstances that will affect what they need at any given time.
 Understanding that is critical for employers who seek to empower their workers to be their best selves.

 Human Resources has a unique opportunity within the organization to impact employee mental health.
 It often starts with culture and filters down to everything else, including a hearty benefits package with adequate healthcare coverage and other lifestyle benefits like employee discounts that support mental fitness.

 For more ideas on how to support your employees in the office, you may be interested in our article: How To Beat Stress in the Workplace.